Jackson-Dana/Data_projects_TripleTen/05-computer_vision/README.md

 1. Build and evaluate a model for verifying people's age.
 This will help the company adhere to alcohol laws.
 2. Perform exploratory data analysis to get an overall impression of the dataset.
-3. Train and evaluate the model on a GPU platform, reaching an MEA of below 8.
+3. Train and evaluate the model on a GPU platform, reaching an MAE of below 8.
 4. Combine your code, output, and findings in the final Jupyter notebook.

 ### The Data